 Generation Z, Gen Z, or centennials is the post-millennial and first genuinely digital generation in human history.
 At present, there is no consensus on the age limits for these people.
 It is generally believed that young people who were born between 1994 and 2010 belong to this generation.
 However, researchers claim that young people born in the 1990s are very different from those born after the year 2000.

 The main factor that determined the centennials’ view of the world is a diverse, fascinating, and fragmented virtual reality.
-Any representative of Gen Z, be it an entrepreneur or an essay writer, does not imagine the world without the Internet, gadgets, and smartphones.
+Any representative of Gen Z, be it an entrepreneur, business advisor or, say, a professional writer, does not imagine the world without the Internet, gadgets, and smartphones.
 These young people grow up with phones in hand and spend up to ten hours a day online.
 As a result, they do not distinguish the virtual and real world in their minds.

 Apart from technological advances, another crucial factor influenced their perception of the world.
 Generation Z grew up in a globalized marketplace under the effect of both social and economic shocks.
 These people already faced the consequences of the global financial crises.
 Therefore, the inherent pragmatism directs Generation Z to build a sustainable business and minimize risks.
 At the same time, they do not forget to make contributions to the future through continuous self-education.

 Gen Z perceives information by headings to keep abreast of the latest events and does not focus on the content itself.
 Such people are not interested in the usual description of the product's features or benefits.
 Instead of the verbal component of advertising, they pay more attention to the visual and emotional presentation.
 The widespread misinformation in the virtual space has taught them to be more attentive to the sources.
 Also, an opportunity to voice their opinions on social media led to their self-confidence.